1956 Giro d'Italia: Route and stages

 The route was revealed on 24 February 1956.
 The race contained eight stages with mountains, which contained sixteen categorized climbs.
 The race route all together contained 3 rest days and 23 stages across 25 days of racing, of which 18 were mass-start stages, two individual time trials, one team time trial event, and one individual time trial run as a relay.
 The relay event took place in San Marino.
 The second day of racing featured a split stage where the second half was a team time trial that was contested at night to not interfere with a local football match that was happening in the afternoon.
-The planned tenth stage from Salerno to Frascati was deemed an "electoral stage" at the route's announcement and was chosen to be removed because it fell on the day of Italian municipal elections.
-Three new Dolomite mountains were climbed during this edition of the race: Monte Bondone (1300 m), San-Pellegrino (1918 m), and Vallès (2033 m meters).
+The planned tenth stage from Salerno to Frascati was deemed an "electoral stage" at the route's announcement and was chosen to be removed because it fell on the day of Italian local elections.Three new Dolomite mountains were climbed during this edition of the race: Monte Bondone (1300 m), San-Pellegrino (1918 m), and Vallès (2033 m meters).
 Eleven categorized climbs from the Apennines were included in the race route, with the Pian di Creto (605 m) being utilized in the second stage.
 For the first time in race history, the cities of Lecco, Rapallo, Salice Terme were stops for the Giro.

-When interviewed about the route several current and former riders said.
-The route was thought to be difficult.
+When interviewed about the route several current and former riders said that the route was thought to be difficult.

 Classification leadership

 One jersey was worn during the 1956 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

 There were three mountains classifications in the 1956 Giro d'Italia, one for the Dolomites, Apennines, and one for the highest mountain in the race, the Passo dello Stelvio.
 The rider that was the first over the Stelvio was Ignis' Aurelio Del Rio.
-Although no jersey was awarded, there was also one classification for the teams, in which the teams were awarded points for their rider's performance during the stages.
+In all mountains classifications, points were earned by the first five riders over a mountain.

+There was an intermediate sprints classification.
+Unlike in the years before, points could only be scored at intermediate sprints, and no longer at the finish.
+The first three riders at each intermediate sprint received points, 5 for the winner down to 1 for the third.

+Newly introduced was the piste classification, in Italian known as Trofeo della plata.
+There were seven stages that ended on a velodrome, and the first five riders on those stages received points (5 for the winner, down to 1 for the fifth).

+There was also one classification for the teams, based on stage positions: the stage positions of the three best riders per team were added, and the team with the lowest total rank was the best team.
+There was no jersey for this classifications.

+There was also a time trial award in 1956, calculated by adding the times of each time trial, this was won by Pasquale Fornara.